trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

 ## Next Steps
 - Refine the following code to improve and speed up the data collection process
     - Automated collection can be explored in the future
-- Create a model to find similar songs between the users playlists and the subreddit
+- Create a model to find similar songs between the user's playlists and the subreddit
-- Create dashboard to collect user's playlist data
+- Create a dashboard to collect user playlist data